-You will find an extensive selection of videos that emphasizevarious offerings by visiting our website at www. nadstewardship.org.
-You can use them in conjunction with the offering appeals or in place of.
-They average between a-minute-and-a-half to two minutes in length.
+You will find an extensive selection of videos emphasizing various offerings by visiting our website at www.nadstewardship.org/videos.
+You can use them in conjunction with the offering appeals or in place of them.
+They average between a-minute-and-a-half and two minutes in length.

 Faithful stewardship is a matter of the heart.
 We don't give to receive love and blessings from God.
 We give because we have already received God's love and blessings.
-We give because our hearts and lives are full of the joy of the Lord, and giving is a natural response.
+We give because our hearts and lives are full of the joy of the Lord.
 We give because we want to live out God's character of abundant generosity-especially as exhibited through the giving of the Ultimate gift: the life of His Son.
+Giving is a natural response for recipients of God's goodness.